 We recognise that it doesn't matter how good your decision-making is if people don't know about the decisions.

-In this regard we ensure that any operational decisions, relevant news, research reports, etc. are shared with the public in an accessible, open, transparent and timely way.
-We promptly update the website with Board papers and minutes, our reports, updated policies and other useful information.
-We regularly post on Facebook, Twitter and LinkedIn and send our monthly newsletter to over 1,000 subscribers.
-We share priorities, outcomes of recent work and other pertinent news at listening events, meetings and via press releases to the local media.
-Our reports are widely disseminated electronically and by hard copy (including large print where required), as well as presented at relevant forums and meetings.
+In this regard we ensure that any operational decisions, relevant news, research and reports etc. are shared with the public in an accessible, open, transparent and timely way.
+This is done through regular updates on our website, social media channels (including Facebook, Twitter and LinkedIn) and a monthly newsletter to over 1,000 subscribers.

+Priorities, work outcomes and other pertinent news are also shared at listening events, meetings and via press releases.
+Our reports are widely available in digital and hard copy formats (including large print where required).